 Fort Atkinson is a somewhat small city located in the state of Wisconsin.
 With a population of 12,505 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.

-Unlike some cities, Fort Atkinson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fort Atkinson are a mix of both white- and blue-collar jobs.
-Overall, Fort Atkinson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fort Atkinson who work in office and administrative support (12.86%), sales jobs (8.31%), and food service (7.87%).
+Fort Atkinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Fort Atkinson is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Fort Atkinson who work in office and administrative support (11.20%), management occupations (10.96%), and sales jobs (7.37%).

 The most common language spoken in Fort Atkinson is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.